awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Organization_Data_CUR_Connection/Code/6_Bonus_Infrastructure_as_Code.md

 8. Wait for the Cloudformation to deploy, this can be seen when it has **CREATE_COMPLETE** under the stack name.
 ![Images/cf_deployed.png](/Cost/300_Organization_Data_CUR_Connection/Images/cf_deployed.png)

-9. Select your stack and click on **Resources** and find the lambda function **LambdaOrgData** and click on the link to take you too the lambda.
+9. Select your stack and click on **Resources** and find the lambda function **LambdaOrgData** and click on the link to take you to the lambda.
 ![Images/cf_lambda.png](/Cost/300_Organization_Data_CUR_Connection/Images/cf_lambda.png)